Steve Pence

-Stephen B. Pence (born December 22, 1953, in Louisville, Kentucky) is an American attorney who was the 53rd lieutenant governor of the Commonwealth of Kentucky from 2003 to 2007.
+Stephen B. Pence (born December 22, 1953) is an American attorney who was the 53rd lieutenant governor of Kentucky from 2003 to 2007.
 He took office with fellow Republican Ernie Fletcher in December 2003.

 Education

 Pence received BS (1976) and MBA (1978) degrees from Eastern Kentucky University, and a Juris Doctor from the University of Kentucky in 1981.
 He received an Honorary Doctorate of Laws from Eastern Kentucky University in 2004.

 Early career

 After law school, Pence worked as an assistant attorney general of Kentucky from 1981 to 1982.
 From 1982 to 1987 he served active duty in the JAG Corps and was stationed in the Federal Republic of Germany.
 Pence was an Assistant United States Attorney for the Western District of Kentucky from 1990 to 1995 where he prosecuted a series of high-profile corruption cases, including those in Operation BOPTROT, an FBI investigation that ended in the convictions of over 20 legislators and lobbyists.
 He received the Kentucky Bar Association's "Outstanding Lawyer Award".
 He later became partner with the Pedley, Zielke, Gordinier and Pence law firm (1995–2001).